Niranjan Parajuli

-Niranjan Parajuli (Nepali: निरञ्जन पराजुली) is a Nepali chemist, biochemist and biotechnologist, who was President of Nepal Chemical Society (2019-2021) and Professor of Chemistry at the Central Department of Chemistry, Tribhuvan University, Nepal.
-Parajuli is also an advocate for change in the Nepali education system, writing op-eds for national dailies, particularly focusing on higher education.
-EduRank has sorted Professor Parajuli as a notable alumnus of Tribhuvan University.
+Niranjan Parajuli (Nepali: निरञ्जन पराजुली) is a Nepali chemist, biochemist and biotechnologist.
+He served as President of the Nepal Chemical Society from 2019 to 2021.
+He was a Professor of Chemistry at the Central Department of Chemistry, Tribhuvan University, Nepal, from March 2018 to January 2025.
+Parajuli has been an active advocate for educational reform in Nepal, particularly in higher education, and has contributed opinion pieces to various national newspapers on the subject.
+EduRank lists him as a notable alumnus of Tribhuvan University.
+He received the Distinguished Professor Award from the Biotechnology Society of Nepal in recognition of his outstanding contributions to academia.
+He was recently listed among the World’s Top 2% Scientists in the 2025 Stanford University–Elsevier Global Database.

 Personal life

-Niranjan Parajuli was born in Kathmandu, the capital of Nepal to Govinda Prasad Parajuli (Nepali: गोविन्द प्रसाद पराजुली) and his wife Durga Parajuli (Nepali: दुर्गा पराजुली), on August 1972.
-He is married to Madhabi Bhatta who is a Nepali journalist and former commissioner of the Truth and Reconciliation Commission, Nepal.
+Niranjan Parajuli was born in Kathmandu, the capital of Nepal to Govinda Prasad Parajuli (Nepali: गोविन्द प्रसाद पराजुली) and his wife Durga Parajuli (Nepali: दुर्गा पराजुली), in August 1972.
+He is married to Madhabi Bhatta, who is a Nepali journalist and former commissioner of the Nepali Truth and Reconciliation Commission.

 Religious views

 In an interview by a Nepali Science Magazine, RevoScience dating to 2016, Parajuli has clarified that he believes in religion however is secular, he has added that he is not able to lead religion, because there are certain things which even science is unable to clarify.